 The significant benefit of iDeCo is that contributions are income tax deductible.
 Income tax deductibility is an iDeCo feature that resembles traditional IRAs, 401ks, and 403Bs.
 Essentially, investors can reduce income taxes with iDeCo.
 Not having to pay income tax allows investors to contribute more to their accounts than they could otherwise.

-Most Common Investment Mistakes for American Expats in Japan
+Most Common Investing Mistakes for Americans in Japan